-This book demonstrates the difficulties faced by those who immigrate, those who never feel a sense of their true selves as belonging in a family, a cohesive professional group, and the difficulties of psychoanalysts themselves in knowing where they belong in patients’ lives.
-The problems of breaking up marital and professional relationships as well as our relationship with the earth are also discussed.
+This book demonstrates the difficulties faced by those who immigrate, those who never feel a sense of their true selves as belonging in a family or a cohesive professional group, and the difficulties of psychoanalysts themselves in knowing where they belong in patients’ lives.
+The problems of breaking up marital and professional relationships as well as our relationship with the Earth are also discussed.

 Freudian theory rejected the idea of a sense of "oneness" with humanity as being infantile.
 Recent developments regarding the similarities between meditational practices and psychoanalysis have questioned Freud’s idea.
 This book shows the importance of an interpersonal/relational psychoanalysis focusing on real relationships and not simply one that examines inner conflicts.
 It will be useful to psychologists, other mental health practitioners, social scientists, and anyone with normal struggles in life.